Los Angeles Burn Injury Lawyers

 The effects of a serious burn injury can be both physically and emotionally devastating due to the disfiguring of the skin.
 Even with today’s medical advances in wound treatment, therapy and plastic surgery, a burn victim is often left with permanent physical and emotional scarring.
 Although it can be a traumatic experience to survive a residential fire, chemical explosion, gas leak, electrical burn or natural fire, there is help available to assist you in the recovery process.
 The Los Angeles burn injury lawyers of McNicholas & McNicholas, LLP offer support, legal assistance and professionalism for you and your family.

-Types of burn injuries by severity
+What are the degrees of burn injuries by severity?

 There are three primary classifications, or degrees, of burns: